Summer Seminars: USMA, USNA, USAFA & USCGA

 Will the seminars be held in person in 2021?

-It is still to be determined if any of these programs will be held in person, or virtually, in 2021.
+It appears all of these programs will be held in person, or virtually, in 2021.
+The facts may change so have a Plan 'B' in mind.
 Last year (2020), the Naval Academy and Coast Guard Academy held virtual programs.
 Several of my students attended each one and enjoyed the virtual programs.
 The other two academies cancelled their seminars.
-This year, with lots of experience under their belts, the academies should be able to hold the seminars in person safely.
+This year, with lots of experience under their belts, the academies will be able to hold the seminars in person safely.
 However, it appears all of them have back-up plans to hold virtual programs if they decide that in-person seminars are not feasible.

 But, as I noted, attending the seminar is a bonus as the most important aspect is to apply and initiate your application(s) for an appointment.
 Feel free to decline the invitation if you decide you cannot travel and attend safely.
 Your health and well being are much more important than your participation in the summer programs.